akkarachaiwangcharoensap/CMPT-1105-variable-definition-or-data-type/README.md

 x = "Hello, I am Aki" # this is a string
 ```

-In other language such as Java, you will need to declare the variable data type.
+However, in other programming languages such as Java, C#, C++ you will need to declare the variable data type for the compiler to understand and process.

 ```java
 // Java